 A Rush to Market A Medical Device Without Extensive Testing

-Stryker developed its hip implants with a modular-neck system to provide the patient the potential of increased activity and mobility.
+Stryker developed its hip implants with a modular-neck system to provide the patient with the potential of increased activity and mobility.
 The company believed the longevity of their patented metal would last 10 to 20 years.
 In an effort to make the product available as quickly as possible, Stryker rushed it to market without any extensive testing.
 As a result, thousands of patients developed serious side effects and symptoms associated with the device.
 In 2011, the hip implant was recalled because of the high percentage of metal corrosion and/or fretting within its joint (get more information about the recall here).

 The disintegration of the metal components creates toxic particles of cobalt and chromium.
 The metallic toxins seep into the neighboring tissue, causing an array of serious and life-threatening symptoms including intense pain, significant tissue damage, inflammation, bone loss, tumors, and metal poisoning.